steve-doc/codebreaker/README.md

 ## <a name="credits">Credits</a>

+### Code

+* Used this stackoverflow thread to use lambda function to sort on list within a list - [Stackoverflow](https://stackoverflow.com/questions/4174941/how-to-sort-a-list-of-lists-by-a-specific-index-of-the-inner-list)

+### Support
 * My mentor Brian Macharia for some useful tips when reviewing my code.
 * Alan Bushell, our CI Facilitator for his good humour and practical advise.